Irritable Bowel Syndrome High Fiber Diet

 Okra is a good source of soluble fiber as well as a ton of nutrients such as B vitamins, calcium, potassium, and vitamin C. However, similar to green beans, okra should be eaten in moderation to avoid setting off IBS symptoms.

 Okra has relatively high levels of fructans and can trigger IBS symptoms if you take more than half-cup.
 Ensure your okra is well-cooked because it makes it more digestible.

 Similar to bananas, oranges are portable, readily available and have low FODMAPs levels.
 As a result, oranges are a superb source of soluble fiber and perhaps the best source of vitamin C.

 To collect the benefits of fiber, eat the entire fruit rather than drinking the pressed juice.
-Orange juice enhances the amount of FODMAPs per serving, and it can set off IBS symptoms.
+Orange juice enhances the number of FODMAPs per serving, and it can set off IBS symptoms.

-Therefore, professionals prescribe you to restrict yourself to one orange per day.
+Therefore, professionals prescribe you restrict yourself to one orange per day.

 If you’re searching for something to quench those late-night munchies, look no further than peanuts.
 Peanuts are tasty and packed with nutrients such as folate.

 Peanuts are also impressive in an IBS high-fiber diet because they have minimal amounts of FODMAPs compared to cashew nuts and pistachios.